mealthebear/hrext10-my-cruddy-app/projectBrainstorm.md

    certain elements do cool stuff like move around.
 I could also put in a footer at the bottom which might have an about page or some other links.
 I can also add images to the page where necessary.

+	 ### Problem I want to solve
+	 	Make a website that has every class and spec and a little info on each one.
+	 	I also don't want it to be super complex or confusing, but rather simple and easy to follow along and use.
+I can also store user data either on the front page or every page such as their realm and character name or asking some question.

+ ## Phase 2 - The Drawing Board (WoW)
+ 	### MVP Tasks